Jobs in Creative Industries in Asia

 Because all the above information wouldn’t make sense if you don’t know where to begin.
 Getting to start the right way is tough and one of the most important things for a creative career.

-Here’s the best possible thing we know you can do – Find a specialised program in a specialised and affordable institution with industry-relevant mentors.
+Here’s the best possible thing we know you can do – Find a specialized program in a specialized and affordable institution with industry-relevant mentors.

-- Specialised institutions offer programs and courses based on your needs and goals.
+- Specialized institutions offer programs and courses based on your needs and goals.
 There also tends to be more flexibility in the curriculum than in conventional universities.

-- You get personalised attention from mentors which goes a long way in determining your successful career in your chosen field (and a huge relief from administrative red-tape!)
+- You get personalized attention from mentors which goes a long way in determining your successful career in your chosen field (and a huge relief from administrative red-tape!)